kateivshina/point-theme/index.md

 ## 🦕 Startups

-I enjoy the startup culture, and I have been a machine learning intern at GenusOne Inc. since May 2019.
-Working with the founding team, I've developed documentation for the company’s platform, implemented GPU-based versions of kNN and SVM classifiers in C++ and have created and tested a number of original machine learning applications.
+I enjoy startups just as much as academia, and I have been a machine learning intern at GenusOne Inc. since May 2019.
+Working with the founding team, I've developed documentation for the company’s platform and have created & tested a number of original machine learning applications.
+Additionally, I iimplemented GPU-based versions of kNN and SVM classifiers in C++ to demostrate the efficiency of the company's platform.

 To learn more about startups, in Fall 2020, I have taken the "Venture Capital and Finance of Innovation" class, where I've been learning how to use capital to create value from some of the most prominent speakers in the VC world (Klein Perkins, Bain Capital, Emergence Capital, etc.)